MaxDaftpunker/blockchain-developer-bootcamp-final-project/README.md

 ## TODO

 - Implement the ERC1155 standard
-- Implement a Generative NFT and
+- Implement a Generative NFT and allow the community owner to imput a the name of the communitie on the Nft.
 -